Murder of Brinley and Connor Snyder

 On 9/23/2019, Lisa Snyder,36, hung her two children, Connor, 8, and Brinley, 4, in the basement of their home.

-Lisa Snyder lived with her 3 children, Brinley, Connor, and an unnamed 17-year-old (who was not injured), in Albany Township, PA.
+Lisa Snyder lived with her 3 children, Brinley, Connor, and an unnamed 17-year-old (who was not injured), in Albany Township, Pennsylvania.
 Snyder was a single mom and was unemployed for 5 years before being arrested for murdering her 2 youngest children.

 Lisa Snyder called 911 on September 23, 2019, at 4:30pm to report that she had found her two children hanging in the basement of their home.
 As first responders rushed to the scene, the fire captain inquired about the safety of the scene if it was known how the children wound up being hung.
 Dispatch records show the operator told the fire captain, “She [Snyder] mentioned that the 8-year-old has been bullied and has made threats of doing this but didn’t want to go alone.
 At this time, it should just be the mother and the two children on the scene.”
 Around 4:41 Kempton Fire Department EMTs arrived on scene.
 According to the Affidavit of Probable Cause, “The victims were observed hanging three feet apart from a single wired cable dog lead with vinyl coating and ends containing swivel eye snap hooks.
 The wire was wrapped around the main support beam of the basement and each end of the wire wrapped around the victims’ necks.”